-The promoters shall write individually to all the public shareholders containg the following particulars:
+The promoters shall write individually to all the public shareholders containing the following particulars:

 - i.
 Intention of delisting the shares. - ii.
 Exit price and justification of the exit price. - iii.
-Seeking the consent of the shareholders for delisting proposal.
+Acquisition of shares of the public shareholders / Seeking their positive consent of the shareholders for delisting proposal.